-The arrows connecting the graph nodes in the diagram represent the nets connecting the object instances.
-They too can display various pieces of information that may be enabled and disabled via the fly-out palette.
-In addition to the arrow's direction, the line types making up the arrow also represent important information.
+The arrows connecting the graph nodes in the diagram represent the nets connecting the object instances and can also display various pieces of information that may be enabled and disabled via the fly-out palette.
+In addition to the direction of the arrow, the line types making up the arrow also represent important information:

-Bold arrows, visible when the Intermediate Nodes fly-out palette setting is disabled, represent one or more nets and any hidden intermediate nodes, lumped into a single abstraction.
-Bold arrows, since they potentially represent multiple nets and hidden intermediate instances, may only display text for their cumulative ps of Delays.
-Net Names and Fanouts are never displayed for bold arrows, since they make no sense in this context.

-Skinnier arrows will be shown when the Intermediate Nodes fly-out palette setting is enabled - these will each represent an individual net.
-Because these skinnier arrow each represent individual nets connecting the instances, the individual nets' Fanouts and Net Names may also be displayed for each arrow, in addition to the Delays.
+- Bold arrows, visible when the Intermediate Nodes fly-out palette setting is disabled, represent one or more nets and any hidden intermediate nodes, lumped into a single abstraction.
+Bold arrows, since they potentially represent multiple nets and hidden intermediate instances, may only display text for the cumulative time in picoseconds of their Delays.
+Net Names and Fanouts are never displayed for bold arrows, since they make no sense in this context. - Thinner arrows are shown when the Intermediate Nodes fly-out palette setting is enabled.
+Each of these represent an individual net.
+Because these thinner arrows each represent individual nets connecting the instances, the individual net Fanouts and Net Names may also be displayed for each arrow, in addition to the Delays.